module specification

 International Trade Law concerns shipping and cross-border trade, which are interrelated in both pragmatic and legal terms.

-This module enables students to obtain a deep understanding of the context and characteristics of international sale contracts concluded on shipment terms.
-Students will learn about the importance of English law in international trade.
-They will also be able to distinguish between the physical and documentary duties of the trade protagonists under a sale contract, understand the cardinal role of the bill of lading in shipping and commerce and the importance of the proper drafting of the sale and carriage contracts respectively.
+This module enables you to obtain a deep understanding of the context and characteristics of international sale contracts concluded on shipment terms.
+You will learn about the importance of English law in international commercial contracts.
+You will also be able to distinguish between the physical and documentary duties of the trade protagonists under a sale contract, understand the cardinal role of the bill of lading in shipping and commerce, and the importance of the proper drafting of the sale contract.

-The aim of this module is to enable students to identify, decipher and debate relevant legal issues arising from international commercial law disputes.
-They will have the expertise to scrutinise sale contracts on shipment terms and advise the buyer and seller as to their respective rights and liabilities, with reference to English law.
+The aim of this module is to enable you to identify, decipher and debate relevant legal issues arising from international commercial law disputes.
+You will have the expertise to scrutinise sale contracts on shipment terms and advise the buyer and seller as to their respective rights and liabilities, with reference to English law.

-It will be of particular interest to students taking the LLB (Commercial Law) but also to any student considering a career in commercial law in general.
+It will be of particular interest to you, if you are considering a career in commercial law in general.

 Syllabus